sodadata/docs/soda/new-documentation.md

 <br />

+#### November 18, 2022

+* Added a [list of valid formats]({% link soda-cl/validity-metrics.md %}#formats-supported-with-soda-for-ms-sql-server) for validity metrics that Soda for MS SQL Server supports.

 #### November 16, 2022

 * Added content to more explictly describe the metrics that dataset discovery and column profiling derive, and the potential [compute costs]({% link soda-cl/profile.md %}#compute-consumption-and-cost-considerations) associated with these configurations.